leoncvlt/loconotion/README.md

   name = "description"
   content = "A static site generated from a Notion.so page using Loconotion"

-  ## custom site fonts ##
+  ## Custom Fonts ##
-  # you can specify the name of a google font to use on the site, use the font embed name
+  # you can specify the name of a google font to use on the site - use the font embed name
-  # (if in doubt select a style on fonts.google.com and navigate to the "embed" tag to check the name under CSS rules)
+  # if in doubt select a style on fonts.google.com and navigate to the "embed" tag to check the name under CSS rules
-  # keys controls the font of the following elements:
+  # the table keys controls the font of the following elements:
     # site: changes the font for the whole page (apart from code blocks) but the following settings override it
     # navbar: site breadcrumbs on the top-left of the page
     # title: page title (under the icon)